Greenberg Traurig: Abramoff lobbying scandals

-In January 2001, lobbyist Jack Abramoff left Preston Gates & Ellis to join Greenberg Traurig.
-At the firm, Abramoff assembled "Team Abramoff", a lobbying team that was implicated in the Jack Abramoff Indian lobbying scandal and the monetary influence of Jack Abramoff.
+In January 2001, lobbyist Jack Abramoff joined Greenberg Traurig and assembled "Team Abramoff", a lobbying team implicated in the Jack Abramoff Indian lobbying scandal.

 Chicago patronage

 In 2001, Victor Reyes, who headed the Hispanic Democratic Organization, joined Greenberg Traurig to lead the firm's Chicago lobbying practice.
 After Reyes's arrival, from 2001 to 2005, Greenberg earned $3.5 million in city-related legal fees, including for representing the city in the United Airlines and RCN Cable TV bankruptcies.
 U.S. Attorney Patrick Fitzgerald subsequently alleged that Reyes's law office was central to a patronage scheme to funnel city jobs to Richard M. Daley campaign workers.
 Reyes resigned from Greenberg in August 2005 and was not charged, but prosecutors labeled him as a "co-schemer" in the indictment.
 Greenberg CEO César Álvarez stated, "I don't know about anything [Reyes] did in the firm that was wrong.
 I can only know what I have seen, and I only know that he hasn't been charged".